-Jacques-André made his name and fortune as a famous French-American parachutist and co-founded of Parachutes, Inc., which produced parachuting equipment and opened the first parachuting school in the United States.
+Jacques-André made his name and fortune as a famous French-American parachutist and founder of Parachutes, Inc., which produced parachuting equipment and opened the first parachuting school in the United States.
 He is credited as a key figure in popularizing parachuting in America and has been referred to as the “father of American skydiving.”
 In 1985 he wrote the children’s book "Coe: The Good Dragon at the Center of the World" about a dragon that lived at the center of the world, which served as the inspiration behind the town’s creation.